bryantran04/Walmart_seating_challenge/README.md

 - Heap to prioritize requests:
   - Bigger groups should have higher priority
   - If you're by youself, it's easier to find a seat for you, since you don't want to be part of a group

+### My algorithm

+1. Input reservation request
+2. Initialize my class
+   -
+3. Loop through each row and put a tuple of (num_people,reservation_id) onto a max heap
+   - Easier to deal with larger groups first, because smaller groups can fill in the gaps
+4. While there are items on the heap
+   - First assign customers in the back
+   - even rows expand from the left
+   - odd rows expand from the right
+5. Fourth item